oorbeng/oorbeng.github.io/src/pages/about.md

 I started this blog because I want to

-- express myself
+- express myself,
-- get better at writing
+- get better at writing,
-- learn more about stuff
+- learn more about stuff,
-- share things I discover with others
+- share things I discover with others, and
-- practise what I learn in web development
+- practise what I learn in web development.

-Also, I started it because I really wanted to see how it will turn out.
+Also, I started it because I really want to see how it will turn out.

 #### How was this blog made?